2023-2024 Financial Aid Offer Guide

 This Financial Aid Offer Letter Guide explains what types of aid are available to SWIC students and the federal and state requirements that need to be met in order to maintain financial aid eligibility.

 Types of Financial Aid

-- Federal and Regular Work Studies: campus jobs to earn money for educational expenses
+- Federal and Regular Work Studies: Campus jobs to earn money for educational expenses

-- Loans: student MUST pay back
+- Loans: Students MUST pay back with interest

-- Unsubsidized: student is responsible for interest while enrolled at least half-time in financial aid eligible classes
+- Unsubsidized: student is responsible for interest while enrolled at least half-time in financial aid-eligible classes

 Federal Financial Aid